okta/okta.github.io/_source/_docs/api/resources/oauth2.md

 * Scopes are unique per authorization server.

-* The `audiences` value you specify in an authorization server must be an absolute path.
+* The `audiences` value you specify is an array of String.
+If the string contains ":" it must be a valid URI.

 * Tokens can expire, be explicitly revoked at the endpoint, or implicitly revoked by a change in configuration.